 As a first step, we need to understand the current state of AI in urban planning.
 In the fall, we invited APA members to answer questions about AI including their familiarity with the topic, their expectations for its impact on cities and planners, and their ideas for its most and least productive uses within the field.

-We received 396 responses from a diverse group of planners, geographically, demographically, and with regard to educational background.
+We received 396 responses from a diverse group of planners, geographically, demographically, and about educational backgrounds.
 Consistent with the demographics of APA members, participants more often identified themselves as male (63 percent) and as white (76 percent).
 Respondents hailed from every part of the country (and a few other countries as well), worked in both public (65 percent) and private organizations, and possessed all levels of experience: 18 percent of the respondents had 0-5 years, while 27 percent had 26-plus years.
 In this set of dashboards, we present some of our most interesting and important findings.

 First off, as we noted earlier, nearly half (47 percent) of planners who responded to the survey rated their 'level of interest or experience with artificial intelligence related to planning' as zero on a zero to five scale, with zero meaning no experience or interest and five meaning expert-level experience or interest.